shiyanlee/synapse_neurotransmitters/README.md

 MANC:50 synapses from 20 neurons are picked.

 **Bounding Boxes (bbox)**
-Bounding boxes are small cropped EM focused on the synapse features with sufficient surrounding context.
+Coordinates of small cropped EM bbox focused on the synapse features with sufficient surrounding context.
 * MANC: Bboxes are centered on pre-synaptic points and extend 65 pixels in all x,y and z.
 * Hemibrain: Bboxes are centered on pre-synaptic points and extend 15 pixels in all x,y and z.

 Note: Both pre- and post-synaptic points are enclosed within the box; otherwise, it is flagged in the `any_out_of_range` column of the bbox CSV.